korjavin/tw2dynalist/README.md

 - For production use, you may need to apply for Elevated access to the Twitter API
 - The app uses Twitter API v2 endpoints with OAuth 2.0 User Context authentication

-## Finding Your Twitter User ID

-To find your Twitter User ID, you can:
-1. Use online tools like [tweeterid.com](https://tweeterid.com) - enter your Twitter handle
-2. Check the browser developer tools when visiting your Twitter profile
-3. Look in the token.json file after completing OAuth authentication (it will be saved there)

 ## Getting Dynalist API Token

 1. Log in to your Dynalist account